hpaluch/ch341-spi-93lc86/README.md

-# SPI example for 93LC86 EEPROM with CH341 USB adapter
+# SPI example for Microwire 93LC86 EEPROM with CH341 USB adapter

 Here is project of accessing [93LC86] EEPROM from [CH341A USB to UART/IIC/SPI/TTL/ISP adapter EPP/MEM Parallel converter]